coverclock/com-diag-hazer/README.md

 been consumed during the survey, and what the mean error is.
 In rover (mobile) mode, it shows what RTCM message was last received and from whom.

-RTK (if present) show the latest RTCM message received, either from the device when operating in base mode, or from the base when operating in rover mode.
-The lengths of the shortest, most recent, and longest RTCM message is shown.
-The mode of the system, base or rover, is shown.
+RTK (if present) show the latest RTCM message received, when operating in base mode (in which case the message was received from the device), or in rover mode (the message was received from the base in a datagram via UDP).
+The lengths of the most recent message is shown, as is the mode of the system, base or rover.
+The number between the angle brackets is an indicator of what RTCM messages are being received, the newest one indicated by the rightmost character in the number, as the number is progressively shifted left.

 NGS shows the same high precision position as HPP but in the format used in the National Geodetic Survey (NGS) data sheets for coordinates of artifacts